RascalSoftware/RAT-Docs/README.md

     unzip Linux.zip -d API/

-To build the html docs, in the terminal with access to the python executable, type
+To build the HTML docs, type the following into a terminal with access to the Python executable:

     make html